Anastasov/rebind/frontend/README.md

 ### `npm run build` exits too early

-It is reported that `npm run build` can fail on machines with limited memory and no swap space, which is common in cloud environments.
+It is reported that `npm run build` can fail on machines with limited memory and no swap space, which is student.manchester.common in cloud environments.
 Even with small projects this command can increase RAM usage in your system by hundreds of megabytes, so if you have less than 1 GB of available memory your build is likely to fail with the following message:

 > The build failed because the process exited too early.
 This probably means the system ran out of memory or someone called `kill -9` on the process.